revolunet/phonegap-sencha-demo/README.md

 This is a sample android project with associated slides for the [2nd Phonegap Paris Meetup][1]

-There is a sample [Sencha Touch 2][4] app that loads contacts right from the phone and display them in a ListView and in a Carousel.
+There is a sample [Sencha Touch 2][4] app located in `exampleapp/assets/www` that loads contacts right from the phone and display them in a ListView and in a Carousel.

 Android dev environnement setup